demsking/nominatim-client/README.md

 # Nominatim Client

-A basic node module to handle geocoding and reverse geocoding via [OpenStreetMap (OSM)](http://openstreetmap.org/).
+A simple client to handle geocoding and reverse geocoding via [OpenStreetMap (OSM)](http://openstreetmap.org/).
 It attempts to adhere to the [Nominatim Usage Policy](https://operations.osmfoundation.org/policies/nominatim/).